datawire/ambassador-docs/docs/argo/latest/howtos/configure-argo-rollouts.md

     -p '{"spec":{"template":{"spec":{"containers":[{"name":"argo-rollouts", "args":["--ambassador-api-version","getambassador.io/v3alpha1"]}]}}}}'
 ```

-## 3. Get a manifests folder in your repository
+## 3. Create a manifests folder in your repository
 Inside of your repository, you will need a specific directory in which your manifests will live.
-If you still don't have any, create a directory called `manifests`, and inside of it add your existing services manifests files that you want to be able to use with Canary Releases, (for example, add a `service.yaml` file).
+If you still don't have any, create a directory called `manifests`, and inside of it add your existing services manifests files that you want to be able to use with Canary Releases, (for example, add a `service.yaml` file) an exmaple repository can be found [here](https://github.com/datawire/rollouts-demo).
 Otherwise, use the path of your existing folder that contains the manifests, relative to the root of your repository, in the `a8r.io/rollouts/scm.path` annotation.

 The annotations section of your `service.yaml` file should look something like the following:
 ```yaml